MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 In contrast, the output of the same **Get-Mailbox** command would return at least 230 properties for each of the first ten mailboxes.

 > [!NOTE]
 > Although the _PropertySets_ parameter accepts the value All, we highly discourage using this value to retrieve all properties, because it slows down the command and reduces reliability.
-Always use the _PropertySets_ and _Properties_ parameters to retrieve the minimum number of specific properties.
+Always use the _PropertySets_ and _Properties_ parameters to retrieve the minimum number of properties that are required for your scenario.

 For more information about filtering in the EXO V2 module, see [Filters in the Exchange Online V2 module](filters-v2.md).